TurboGears/tg2docs/book/part1/hiringpond.rst

 hosting site, and the rest of this chapter is devoted to explaining what it will have, and what it will do for the users of the site.

+This is a very condensed description.
+Over time, as the pieces get written, they will be fleshed out here to make things clearer, and provide links to the relevant chapters.
+For now, please bear with the shortness.
+It will get better.

 The site will allow the poster to set up a chronological work history, complete with bullet points and links to various workplaces.
 It will feature a skills matrix, allowing the poster to group related skills